DonnyZhao/wbteq/README.md

 TODO: A ER diagram is required

-There are three tables in Teradata to store the information about BTEQ jobs.
-Use SQL query to get the jobs to be run, check `freq`,`is_enabled` and compare to current date/time to decided if the job to be run.
+There are three tables in Teradata to store the information about WBTEQ jobs.
+The **WBTEQ** command will be scheduled to run every day, and it checkes the `wbteq_jobs` table to see if any jobs need to be run as of today.
+The rules are simple,

-This program will be scheduled as a repeated job for every 1 hour, and it invokes all other BTEQ jobs.
+* Production mode - It checks the `is_enabled` and if the `day_of_month` or `day_of_week` matches current date
+* Test mode - It only checks the `is_enabled = 'T'`, no matter other set up

+Here is the table definition,
 ### wbteq_jobs
 - job_id `pk`
-- freq ('M','W','D')
+- freq ('M' - monthly,'W' - weekly, 'D' - everyday)
 - day_of_month
 - day_of_week
-- hour24
+- hour24 (Not supported yet)
 - job_name
 - job_owner
-- job_owner_email
+- job_owner_email (single email addr or separated by ';')
 - is_enabled ('Y','N')
 - created_at
 - updated_at